Awards

 • Kelly Kirby Music Society, for Piano Prep A & B levels only

 ** Medal recipients to all levels of pedagogy are exempted from performing in the awards ceremony.
 However, only the Advanced level has the option of performing at the awards ceremony.
-Repertoire for the performance must be level 10 or above. **
+The repertoire for the performance must be level 10 or above. **

 Performance Awards: